 Snow College offers a variety of math classes to meet the needs of students with different levels of math skills.
 The goal at Snow is to help students find the class that best meets their needs.
 Rather than a course that is too advanced, or a class that is too basic, students should be enrolled in a math course that best matches their skills.
-Mandatory placement in Math 0700, 0800, and 0900 is based upon student ACT scores or placement test scores.
-Students who score 17 and below on the math section of the ACT will be placed in Math 0700 or 0800.
-Students who score 18-22 on the on the math section of the ACT will be placed in Math 0900.
-Students who score 23 or higher on the on the math section of the ACT may choose which class they feel best meets their needs.
+Mandatory placement in Math courses is based upon student ACT scores or placement test scores.
+Follow the chart below to see the ACT placement.
 To challenge this placement by ACT score, students may contact the Academic Advisement Center to schedule a time to use the Accuplacer Assessment tool and talk with a faculty member about their placement.